 I am an author and historian based in the Greater Wellington region of Aotearoa New Zealand.

 I wrote my first ‘masterpiece’ in kindergarten.
 Unfortunately, I had yet to grasp the concept of writing in straight lines from left to right, so “The Clock” (a rather self-explanatory title) read more like a bowl of alphabet soup than a novel.
 Since that time, I’ve turned my hand to a number of different styles of fiction writing.
 My genres of choice are children's fiction and fantasy / sci-fi.
-Underlying all of my work is a desire to communicate, explore and test complex (and often uncomfortable) ideas (such as scientific concepts, political theory, and colonialism) in a way that engages the reader.
-My first children's book, 'Abigail and the birth of the Sun', was published by Penguin Random House in July 2019.
+Underlying all of my work is a desire to communicate, explore and test complex (and often uncomfortable) ideas in a way that engages the reader.

 I am a qualified and dedicated historian with significant experience in the Treaty sector and freshwater policy development.
-I completed a PhD in History at Victoria University of Wellington in 2015.
 My extensive publication history includes oral histories, peer-reviewed journal articles, commissioned research reports, and public history pieces.
 I have attended and presented at numerous historical conferences, and I have been consulted on for two television productions.
-My areas of specialty include Crown-Māori relations, environmental history, biography / family history, and the history of right-wing movements and ideologies.
+My areas of specialty include Crown-Māori relations, environmental history, biography, and the history of right-wing movements and ideologies.

 Join Abigail on a magical night-time adventure to discover how the sun, moon and planets came into being.